piface314/ygo-fabrica/README.md

 In any case, one last step to get YGOFabrica working is to add the install folder to your `PATH` (as already stated, `C:\Program Files\YGOFabrica` by default).
-If you're in doubt, check the last part of the installation log in you command prompt;
+If in doubt, check the last part of the installation log in your command prompt;
 it will tell you what you have to do.

 Now you're ready to go!